 Firms are increasingly relying on new contract relationships to perform important functions.
 While this trend began in the 1980s and 1990s, they continue today-firms are using fewer occupations (Bloom, Guo, and Lucking, 2019; Handwerker, 2020), a sign of increased outsourcing and subcontracting.
-Outsourcing reduces outsourced workers' wages and increases inequality.
-After being outsourcing, low-wage workers end up in firms which pay less.
+Outsourcing reduces outsourced workers' wages and increases inequality.1 After being outsourced, low-wage workers end up in firms which pay less.
 (Goldschmidt and Schmieder, 2017) But what happens to workers who remain in outsourcing firms?
-If firms are sharing profits with workers, outsourcing has increased profits rents and decreased the number of workers.
+If firms are sharing profits with workers, outsourcing has increased profits and decreased the number of workers.
 This means that remainers' wages could increase.
 How might that affect inequality?
 If remaining workers are high-wage, outsourcing would further increase income inequality-the outsourced are poor and get poorer, and the remainers are rich and get richer.
-In order to understand the total impact of outsourcing on inequality, it is important to understand not just what happens to the outsourced, but remaining workers as well.
+Thus, the effect of outsourcing on wage inequality depends on the effect on both outsourced workers and workers who remain in the firm.

 As discussed by Coase (1937), outsourcing is a "make-or-buy" decision.
 If a firm wants to have their offices cleaned, they have two options.
 The first is to hire cleaners-producing in-house.
 The second is to buy from the market-hire a separate firm to provide cleaners.
 Firms which produce in-house are responsible for "information flow, incentives, monitoring, and performance evaluation" (Klein, 2005), meaning that in-house production is potentially costly.
 When buying from the market, the firm must negotiate contracts, pay transaction costs (Williamson, 1979) and the agreed-upon price for a given service.
 Firms will decide to purchase from the market when those transaction costs are low, or the incentive and monitoring costs are high.
-Changes in technology (Abramovsky and Griffith, 2005; Bergeaud et al., 2021), law (MacLeod and Nakavachara, 2006), or collective bargaining agreements (Dustmann, Fitzenberger, et al., 2014) can make market transactions technically feasible or less expensive relative to in-house production.
+Changes in technology (Abramovsky and Griffith, 2005; Bergeaud et al., 2021), law (MacLeod and Nakavachara, 2006), or wages of contracted labor (Dustmann, Fitzenberger, et al., 2014) can make market transactions technically feasible or less expensive relative to in-house production.
 As a result of these changes, some firms outsource-remove an in-house service or product and purchase it from the market.
 Moreover, any job can be outsourced.